All Episodes

 Well, I bet that's real nice.

-I'll have to go down to the city.
+I'll have to go down there.

-And they're so cute, too.
+They're so cute, too.

 But go ahead.